mangalam-research/wed/doc/usage.rst

 * See also `Browser Requirements`_.

-Known bugs:

-* Firefox: Sometimes a caret moved to the end of a bit of text disappears.
-There does not seem to be any rhyme or reason for it.
-It is probably a Firefox bug.
-At any rate, wed does not currently compensate for it.
-So you may see your caret disappear, but it is still there, waiting for you to type text.

 Browser Requirements
 ====================

-Wed is primarily developed using a recent version of Chrome (version 35; versions 26-34 have also been used earlier) and a recent version of Firefox (version 28; versions 20-27 have also been used earlier) for testing.
+Wed is primarily developed using a recent version of Chrome (version 36; versions 26-35 have also been used earlier) and a recent version of Firefox (version 28; versions 20-27 have also been used earlier) for testing.
 The fact that wed is developed using these browsers influences the severity and frequency of bugs you can expect to run